Corporate Governance Principles

 - the Board has sought active and former chief executive officers, chief operating officers, or substantially equivalent level executive officers of a complex organization such as a corporation, university, or major unit of government, or a professional who regularly advises such organizations;

 - in recognition of the nature of the Company’s business, the Board has also sought to have some directors with relevant experience in the business services industry or human resources and workforce solutions field;

-- that the resulting Board is a diverse body, with diversity reflecting gender, age, ethnic background, and professional experience, including diversity of thought and background; and
+- the resulting Board is a diverse body, with diversity reflecting gender, age, ethnic background, and professional experience; and

-- in light of the Company’s status as a controlled company, the Board has given consideration to the representation of the controlling stockholder.
+- in light of the Company’s status as a controlled company, the Board has given consideration to the representation of the founding family.

 The Corporate Governance and Nominating Committee is responsible for determining the competencies and personal attributes required of director nominees in the context of prevailing business conditions, and for making recommendations to the Board.